LED TVs come in two main varieties: back-lit and edge-lit. Generally, back-lit TVs produce the best picture but use more power and are more expensive.

-If a block of LEDs is switched off then we can get a true black signal.
-This isn’t possible with fluorescent lamps.
+You can get a completely black signal if a block of LEDs is switched off, which isn’t possible with fluorescent lamps.

 This technique of switching off, or reducing, the backlight is called local dimming.

-Different parts of the screen can have the blocks of lights switched on or off at any one time.
-This enables the TV to have a much better contrast ratio than a traditional LCD TV.
+Different parts of the screen can have the blocks of lights switched on or off at any time, which gives the TV a much better contrast ratio than a traditional LCD TV.

-Therefore, a back-lit LED TV with local dimming produces a much better picture.
-This helps it to compare more favorably with other technologies such as plasma and OLED TVs.
+Therefore, a back-lit LED TV with local dimming produces a better picture, which helps it to create an image comparable with other TV technologies like OLED.

-The downside of this technique is when you get an image which is a mixture of bright and dark areas.
+The downside of this technique is when you get an image that is a mixture of bright and dark areas.

-In this case, the chances are there will be some blocks of LEDs which cover a light bit and a dark bit.
+If so, there will be some blocks of LEDs that cover a light bit and a dark bit.

-In this instance, you will need the block switched on to reproduce the bright area, and so the dark part will be affected too.
+In this instance, you will need the block switched on to reproduce the bright area, so the dark part will also be affected.

 This can create a halo-like effect in dark areas of the picture – also called blooming.

-Having said that, this back-lighting technique is widely regarded as providing the best images ever seen on TVs with LCD screens.
+However, this back-lighting technique is still widely regarded as providing the best images on LCD screens.

-So, it is definitely worth considering this type of television if you want something which can get close to the picture quality of an OLED TV.
+So, it is definitely worth considering this type of television if you want something close to an OLED TV’s picture quality.

-Also, the fact that the light blocks are placed behind the screen means that a back-lit version won’t be as thin as the edge-lit models.
+Also, the light blocks behind the screen mean that a back-lit version won’t be as thin as the edge-lit models.

-This is where the LED lights are arranged behind the TV but don't have the ability to dim certain parts of the screen.
+Direct-lit models are where the LED lights are arranged behind the TV but can’t dim specific screen parts.

-The advantage of this over an edge-lit TV is that the lighting will usually be more uniform across the screen.
-Eliminating the light-pooling of edge-lit screens.
+The advantage over an edge-lit TV is that the lighting will usually be more uniform across the screen – eliminating the light-pooling of edge-lit screens.

 Unfortunately, they don’t have the advantage of local dimming.
-So, the picture won’t have the improved contrast ratios that a dimming TV will have.
+So, the picture won’t have the improved contrast ratios that a dimming TV has.

-Guess where the lights of an edge-lit LED HDTV are positioned?
+Guess where the lights of an edge-lit LED TV are positioned?

 Want a clue?

-OK, I'll tell you.
-It's around the edge of the screen!
+OK, it’s around the edge of the screen!

-That’s right, the name is a bit of a giveaway isn’t it?
-But, this is important when we are looking at the performance of the TV.
+That’s right; the name is a bit of a giveaway, isn’t it?
+But this is important when looking at the performance of the TV.

-The lights in edge-lit LED televisions are placed around the perimeter of the LCD screen.
-And, the light they emit is spread out across the back of the panel by a series of ‘light guides'.
+The lights in edge-lit LED televisions are placed around the perimeter of the LCD screen – and the light they emit spreads across the back of the panel using a series of ‘light guides.’

 Thin… skinny, slender, slim and lean.